-In 2016, the average value of a VAT reimbursement claim paid outside deadlines was approximately EUR 42,700 across the 8 Member States for which data was received (Greece, Lithuania Poland, Portugal, Romania, Slovakia, Slovenia and Spain).
-The average value of a VAT reimbursement claim paid outside deadlines by these Member States declined sharply from 2013 to 2014, falling from EUR 75,900 in 2013 to EUR

-45,200 in 2014.
+In 2016, the average value of a VAT reimbursement claim paid outside deadlines was approximately EUR 42,700 across the 8 Member States for which data was received: Greece, Lithuania Poland, Portugal, Romania, Slovakia, Slovenia and Spain.
+The average value of a VAT reimbursement claim paid outside deadline by these Member States declined sharply from 2013 to 2014, falling from EUR 75,900 in 2013 to EUR 45,200 in 2014.
 The decline continued between 2014 and 2016, but at a much slower rate.

-Figure 102: Average value of VAT reimbursement claims paid outside deadline over the 2013-2016 period
+Figure 106: Average value of VAT reimbursement claims paid outside deadline over the 2013-2016 period

-Nine Member States provided data on the average value of claims paid outside deadlines in 2016.
-Figure 103 shows the average value of claims paid outside deadlines per business in a reimbursement position in 2016.
+Nine Member States provided data on the average value of claims paid outside deadline in 2016.
+Figure 107 shows the average value of claims paid outside deadline per business showing a refundable position in 2016.
 The values ranged from a low of EUR 31 in Slovakia to an upper value of EUR 32,500 in Italy.

-Figure 103: Average value of VAT reimbursement claims paid outside deadlines across EU-9 in 2016
+Figure 107: Average value of VAT reimbursement claims paid outside deadlines across EU-9 in 2016